Armstrong promises not to lie in new documentary - Canadian Cycling Magazine

 “I’m not going to lie to you now,” Armstrong says in the trailer’s closing line.
 “I’m going to tell you my truth.”

-Part 1 of Lance airs May 24, 2020.
+Part 1 of Lance airs May 24.
 The second half will follow on May 31.
-Both will fill the same Sunday 9 PM (ET) time slot as The Last Dance.
+Both will fill the same Sunday 9 p.m.
+EDT time slot as The Last Dance.
 Each episode will be available to stream on ESPN+ after its TV premiere.

 30 for 30: Lance